-- To save a copy of a project so that it can be opened by the previous major version., choose File > Save As > Save A Copy As <previoius major version number>.
+- To save a copy of a project to be opened by the previous major version, choose File > Save As > Save A Copy As <previous major version number>.
 (For more information, see this blog.)

-New features in the current version of After Effects that are used in a project will be ignored in the project that is saved in the format of the previous version of After Effects.
+New features in the current version of After Effects that are used in a project are ignored in the project that is saved in the format of the previous version of After Effects.

 To save a copy of the project and copies of assets used in the project to a single folder on disk, use the Collect Files command.
 (See Collect files in one location section for details).

 In the flowchart for each project or composition, individual boxes (or tiles) represent each composition, footage item, and layer.
 Directional arrows represent the relationships between components.

 The Flowchart panel shows you only the existing relationships.
 You cannot use it to change relationships between elements.

 Nested compositions and other elements that make up the composition appear when you expand a composition tile.